 Most of the laptop comes with Windows operating system unless you are buying a MacBook.
 More than 75% of laptops use Windows.
-The reason for this Windows monopoly is due to the easy to use interface and greater support for hardware.
+The reason for this Windows monopoly is due to the easy-to-use interface and greater hardware support.

-Windows is developed by Microsoft and the latest version of windows is Windows 10.
-If you want you can also buy a laptop without Windows and then buy windows separately to install on your laptop.
+Microsoft develops windows, and the latest version of windows is Windows 10.
+If you want, you can also buy a laptop without Windows and then buy windows separately to install on your laptop.

-Comparatively, MacOS is must faster than Windows as both the software and hardware are being designed by Apple.
+Comparatively, MacOS is must faster than Windows as Apple is designing both the software and hardware.
 It is more intuitive too.
 Most business professionals use the MacBook due to its speed and security.

 Linux Operating System

-If you want to explore the potential of a laptop then you should buy a laptop without any OS and install any Linux operating system.
-Even a laptop with poor hardware configuration runs fast on Linux.
-Do you know that Linux is absolutely free?
+If you want to explore a laptop’s potential, you should buy a computer without any OS and install any Linux operating system.
+Even a computer with poor hardware configuration runs fast on Linux.
+Do you know that Linux is free?

-Ubuntu has a very clean and attractive user interface.
+Ubuntu has an immaculate and attractive user interface.
 Most of the hardware supports it.
 It is also very secure.
 On top of that, you will get a lifetime update for free.back to menu ↑

 Chrome operating system

 Chrome operating system is only good for low-end laptops.
-If you are buying a budget laptop then there are chances that it comes loaded with Chrome OS.
+If you are buying a budget laptop, then there are chances to be loaded with Chrome OS.

-Chrome OS is developed by Google and the interface is more or less similar to Android.
+Google develops Chrome OS, and the interface is more or less similar to Android.
 Most of the Android application you can run on Chrome OS.
-So if you plan to buy a laptop just for browsing and doing basic work then you can choose Chrome OS.back to menu ↑
+So if you plan to buy a laptop just for browsing and do basic work, you can choose Chrome OS.back to menu ↑

 DOS Operating System

-DOS is the most basic operating system of laptop.
-You need to work in CLI ( Command line interface) and you can only work on one task at a time.
+DOS is the most basic operating system of the laptop.
+You need to work in CLI ( Command-line interface), and you can only work on one task at a time.

 DOS operating system is only for developers.
-For general consumers, they need to install Windows or Ubuntu on top of DOS to get their real life work done.
+They need to install Windows or Ubuntu on top of DOS to get their real-life work done for general consumers.

-One think I always suggest is that, buy a laptop with DOS and then install Windows.
-In that way you may save some money while buying the laptop.
+One thing I always suggest is that buy a laptop with DOS and then install Windows.
+In that way, you may save some money while buying the laptop.

 Out of all these four operating systems, I would suggest going for Windows if you plan to do your day-to-day work on a laptop.
 Otherwise, MacOS or any Linux operating system is way better.
 The choice is yours.back to menu ↑